titusng0110/hklegsearch/README.md

 For questions, suggestions, or collaboration opportunities, feel free to reach out!

 ---
-Built by law student with minor in CS
+Built by a law student with minor in CS